 Written by Santosh Agarwal

 The author is Chief Business Officer- Life Insurance, Policybazaar.com.
-The article has been published in collaboration with Policybazaar.com.
-Opinions expressed are those of the author.
+Views expressed are that of the author.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines